A personal licence allows you to authorise the sale or supply of alcohol.

-- sale or supply of alcohol at the premises
+- the sale or supply of alcohol at the premises

-- day to day running of the premises
+- the day to day running of the premises

 Every sale of alcohol under the premises licence must be authorised by the DPS or by another person who has a personal licence.

 On 1 April 2015 the requirement to renew personal licences was abolished, which means that they do not expire.
 You can use them throughout England and Wales.

 You will not need a personal licence if:

 - you sell or supply alcohol at a premises and are authorised to do this by someone else who has a personal licence

 - you sell or supply alcohol at a premises with a club premises certificate

 - you sell or supply alcohol under a temporary event notice